GSA-TTS/cg-logshipper/TROUBLESHOOTING.md

 ```

 The key messages here are:
-* [error] [output:nrlogs:nrlogs.0] error parsing base_uri 'gov-log-api.newrelic.com:443'
+* `[error] [output:nrlogs:nrlogs.0] error parsing base_uri 'gov-log-api.newrelic.com:443'`
-* [error] [output] failed to initialize 'nrlogs' plugin
+* `[error] [output] failed to initialize 'nrlogs' plugin`

 ### "No upstream connections available"
 "No upstream connections available" indicates inability to connect to the endpoint.
 (Check whether the "hostname" listed a couple of lines above looks right.)
-If you are testing in a sandbox space, you must bind the public_networks_egress security group to your space so traffic can get out.
-In a non-sandbox space, you should probably be running this app in a space with restricted egress and specify HTTP_PROXY to an egress proxy (see https://github.com/GSA-TTS/cg-egress-proxy).
+If you are testing in a sandbox space, you must [bind the `public_networks_egress` security group to your space](https://cloud.gov/docs/management/space-egress/#managing-egress-settings-for-your-org-or-space) so traffic can get out.
+In a non-sandbox space, you should probably be running this app in a space with restricted egress and specify `https_proxy` to reach an egress proxy (see https://github.com/GSA-TTS/cg-egress-proxy).

 ```
    2023-07-21T15:41:03.68-0700 [APP/PROC/WEB/0] ERR Fluent Bit v2.1.7